wuftymerguftyguff/wuftymerguftyguff.github.io/sqrlappterms.md

 ---
 layout: page
-title: SQRL Login Client Privacy Policy
+title: SQRL Login Client Terms of Use
 permalink: /sqrlapp/termsofuse
 ---
 ## Terms of Use